Book Editors – for novels, non-fiction and manuscripts – Jericho Writers

 Pauline Kiernan

 Dr Pauline Kiernan is an award-winning playwright, commissioned screenwriter and prize-winning short story writer.
 She has been a literary consultant for 12 years and has taught Creative Writing on Oxford University’s Creative Writing Undergraduate and MA programmes.
 Pauline is a former lecturer at the University of Oxford and a Shakespeare scholar, and was appointed Leverhulme Fellowship at Shakespeare’s Globe to work with Mark Rylance and the directors and actors in its first six years as dramaturg and research resource.
 She is the author of the snappily-entitled Screenwriting They Can’t Resist: How to Create Screenplays of Originality and Cinematic Power – Break The Rules and is a theatre and film consultant.
 Her monographs, Shakespeare’s Theory of Drama, and Staging Shakespeare at the New Globe were published to worldwide acclaim, and her best-selling Filthy Shakespeare: Shakespeare’s Most Outrageous Sexual Puns was an Observer Book of the Year.
 She is currently writing the first of a series of crime novels set in Italy, and a book about Keats.
+If you’d like to work with Pauline, get in touch with our Writers Support team; tell us about your book and what you’d like support with, and we’ll help you identify your next steps.

 Read more